Flemingdon Park: Recreation

 The neighbourhood is also home to one community centre, the Dennis R. Timbrell Resource Centre.
 Community centres and municipal parks in Flemingdon Park are maintained by the Toronto Parks, Forestry and Recreation Division.
 Other public amenities located in the neighbourhood include the Flemingdon Park branch of the Toronto Public Library.

 In July 2019, the City of Toronto created a motion to schedule demolition and revitalization of the Dennis R. Timbrell Recreation in 2025.
 The motion was passed to conform with the idea of accommodating the growing community's need for a larger community space.
 Resultatively, the Don Mills Community Centre, which is pending construction on the north-west corner of Don Mills and Eglinton, will serve as the community's new hub in lieu of Dennis R. Timbrell Recreation Centre.

-In the early 1970's, a McDonald's was introduced to Flemingdon Park, being situated on the east facade of the Flemingdon Plaza.
+In the early 1970s, a McDonald's was introduced to Flemingdon Park, being situated on the east facade of the Flemingdon Plaza.
 In 1996, the restaurant was demolished and relocated to the northeast corner of the plaza property, across from the 200 Gateway Boulevard residence.

 In 2010, Flemingdon Park began major revitalization of its hydro field and corridor to build a multi-purpose set of fields for various sports.
 The hydro field now houses several baseball diamonds, a 1000-metre running track and a cricket field.
 A wheelchair-accessible ramp was also built to make accessibility to the Angela James Arena easier.
 Prior to the building of the ramp, a large hill of grass was the only method of gaining access to Flemingdon's northern side.